Connected Backup Technical FAQ

 Connected Backup does not provide anti-virus protection.
 It will backup viruses.
 You must be vigilant about viruses the same way you would need to be if you were backing up to tape or other media.

-Yes, Connected Backup has full support for Windows 7 and Lion.
+Yes, Connected Backup has full support for Windows 8 and Mavericks.

 8. Does Connected Backup backup dual boot computers with Boot Camp or Parallels on an Intel platform with Mac and Windows?